 The Leinster Express and Laois Nationalist are digitised and searchable on the following commercial website

 Laois Local Studies holds copies of interment registers for cemeteries administered by Laois County Council.
-Click on link below for a full list of cemeteries and dates available.
+The list of cemeteries and dates available are listed below.

 Abbeyleix (Old) 02/12/1904 – 17/08/1973

 Abbeyleix (New) 19/09/1960 – 14/11/2001

 Ballyfin 08/01/1940 – 05/11/2001

 Camross (New) 31/01/1989 – 18/10/2001